Jathurshan0330/SyncTwin_project/README.md

-# Data generation for the stimulation study
+# Data generation for the simulation study
-To maintain similarity in the dataset and reproduce the results of the stimulation study conducted in the paper, data generation scripts from the official implementation of the paper (https://github.com/ZhaozhiQIAN/SyncTwin-NeurIPS-2021) was utilized.
+To maintain similarity in the dataset and reproduce the results of the simulation study conducted in the paper, data generation scripts from the official implementation of the paper (https://github.com/ZhaozhiQIAN/SyncTwin-NeurIPS-2021) was utilized.

 Run the following script for data generation: